CDCgov/cfa_azure/README.md

   As the message suggests, you can either wait for existing jobs to complete in the pool and retry the `update_containers()` operation.
 Or you can change the `force_update` parameter to `True and re-run the `update_containers()` operation to immediately recreate the pool with new containers.

+### Running Jobs and Tasks
- - add_task: adds task to existing job in pool.
+ - `add_task`: adds task to existing job in pool.
 You can also specify which task it depends on.
 By default, dependent tasks will only run if the parent task succeeds.
 However, this behavior can be overridden by specifying `run_dependent_tasks_on_fail=True` on the parent task.
 When this property is set to True, any runtime failures in parent task will be ignored.
 However, execution of dependent tasks will only begin after completion (regardless of success or failure) of the parent task.

-  Example: Run tasks in parallel without any dependencies.
+ **Example:**: Run tasks in parallel without any dependencies.
   ```
   task_1 = client.add_task(
       "test_job_id",